Skip to content

 email: me@email.net

 Dozzle uses email to generate avatars using Gravatar.
 It is optional.
+The password is hashed using bcrypt which can be generated using docker run amir20/dozzle generate.

 You will need to mount this file for Dozzle to find it.
 Here is an example: